Women's Champions League round of 32 guide

 Article body

-UEFA Women's Champions League holders Lyon will begin their title defence against Juventus after the round of 32 draw set the two-legged knockout ties on 9/10 and 15/16 December.
+UEFA Women's Champions League holders Lyon will begin their title defence against Juventus on Wednesday as the round of 32 begins.

 • Lyon became the first team to win both seven titles and five in a row last season.